 Claire Trevor is marvelous as Dallas, the girl from the wrong side of the tracks surviving the only way available to her (was she ever again this good?), and John Carradine brings a convincing sense of nobility and soiled chivalry to his role as a fallen Southern Gentleman turned gambler, a trade he puts behind him when he chooses to escort the Lady to see her officer husband.
 Thomas Mitchell can overdo the boozy intellectual and social commentator, but with such personality that it’s forgivable.
 And for all its timelessness, the thieving fat-cat banker (Berton Churchill) offers a timely villain, decrying government regulation while he runs off with the deposits.
 But it’s not simply about colorful character in the west.
 It’s how Ford and screenwriter Dudley Nichols take the conventions and stir them—and the characters—together and watch the relationships form and the mutual respect develop across class lines and cultural divides.
 The action scenes are thrilling, a blueprint of master moviemaking that Orson Welles studied relentlessly as he prepared to direct Citizen Kane, but it’s Ford’s portrait of strangers who rise to the challenge under pressure that makes the story so stirring.

-Add to FilmStruck or The Criterion Channel watchlist.
-Features the Criterion-produced restoration with a new video introduction by historian Scott Eyman and a number of supplements from the disc release, including the early silent feature Bucking Broadway (1917) with Harry Carey, an interview with Ford from 1968, video interviews with Dan Ford (biographer and grandson of the director), Peter Bogdanovich and respected stunt coordinator Vic Armstrong (discussing the legacy and achievements of stuntman Yakima Canutt), a video essay by Tag Gallagher on Ford’s visual style, and the original trailer.
+The Criterion Channel version includes a video introduction by historian Scott Eyman and supplements from the Criterion disc release, including the early silent feature Bucking Broadway (1917) with Harry Carey, an interview with Ford from 1968, video interviews, and a video essay (details below).

 Also on DVD and Blu-ray in deluxe Criterion editions and on SVOD through Amazon Video and other services.
 Availability may vary by service.